Privacy Act Systems - DOL/MSHA-22

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM:

-To maintain records on Mine Safety and Health inspectors to assure that proper training is received as required under the Federal mine Safety and Health Act of 1977, Public Law 91-173, as amended by Public Law 95-164, Sec.
-502 c.(1) (2) (3).
-Records are used by students and supervisors to track training and grades.
+To maintain records on Mine Safety and Health inspectors and others to assure that proper training is received under the Mine Act.
+Records are used by individuals, inspectors, and supervisors to track training and grades.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-Disclosures may be made to (1) appropriate Federal, State, local agencies when students transfer from one agency to another; (2) colleges that accept training received at the Academy for transferable credit hours; (3) supervisors of students who request transcripts on employees to assure that proper training has been received or completed.
+In addition to those universal routine uses listed in the General Prefatory Statement, disclosures may be made to: 1.) appropriate Federal, State, local agencies when individuals transfer from one agency to another; 2.) colleges that accept training received at the Academy for transferable credit hours; or 3.) supervisors of individuals who request transcripts on employees to assure that proper training has been received or completed.

 DISCLOSURE TO CONSUMER REPORTING AGENCIES: